-Inter-segment sales are measured on the basis that the entity actually used to price the transfers.
-Internal transfer pricing policies of the reporting entity are as far as practicable based on market prices.
-The accounting policies of the operating segments are the same as those described in the significant accounting policies.
+Inter-segment sales are measured on the basis that the Group actually used to price the transfers.
+Internal transfer pricing policies of the Group are as far as practicable based on market prices.
+The accounting policies of the operating segments are the same as those used by the Group.